aquasecurity/trivy/README.md

  && apk del sqlite-dev
 ```

+And as many people know, it is difficult to select a `Clair` client because many clients are deprecated.

 Finally, `Trivy` can also detect vulnerabilities in application dependent libraries such as Bundler, Composer, Pipenv, etc.

 ## vs Anchore Engine